 Parents need to know that this film is a thriller, with intense scenes including a scary car chase and a scene in which one person is shot and another is killed with a homemade bomb, but the violence is not graphic.
-This film has a stellar performance by Spencer Tracy, offers a dark view of how overseas wars affect those on the homefront, and has strong themes of race and prejudice.
+This film offers a dark view of how overseas wars affect those on the homefront, and has strong themes of race and prejudice.

 What's the story?

 BAD DAY AT BLACK ROCK begins as one-armed John MacReedy (Spencer Tracy) gets off a train in a tiny, dusty little Western town rarely visited by strangers.
 At the local hotel, MacReedy asks about a local farmer named Komoko and the manager res to give him a room.
 When MacReedy takes a key anyway, bully Hector (Lee Marvin) insists that it is his room.
 MacReedy takes another room.
 Town kingpin Reno (Robert Ryan) tells his lackeys to push MacReedy without giving him information.
 Eventually, MacReedy finds his way Komoko's farm, but it is deserted.
 Coley Trimble (Ernest Borgnine) chases MacReedy back to town, driving him off the road and slamming into the jeep with his truck.
 MacReedy realizes that Reno is out to kill him.
 But why?
 MacReedy has come to Black Rock to give Komoko the medal his son was awarded by the U.S. Army for heroism.
 Komoko's son had saved MacReedy's life before he was killed in battle.
 But Reno and his henchmen killed Komoko at the start of World War II because he was Japanese.
 MacReedy's troubles are just beginning – will he make it out alive?

 Is it any good?